Dependent Care Flexible Spending Account

 - Clicking here will give you Step-by-Step Instructions for filing a claim with EBC for Dependent Care Flexible Spending.

-- Once you receive a bill or pay a daycare submit the verification of payment (e.g. statement, receipt, bill) as affidavits of services rendered, and submit using an EBC Claim Form or other methods from the step-by-step instructions.
-You can also find a claim form at the home page at www.benefitenroll.com.
+- Once you receive a bill or pay a daycare submit the verification of payment (e.g. statement, receipt, bill) as affidavits of services rendered: and you also need to submit using an EBC Claim Form or other methods from the step-by-step instructions.

 Milwaukee County is an equal opportunity/affirmative action employer that is actively seeking qualified applicants for various positions throughout County government.
 Milwaukee County does not discriminate based on age, ancestry/national origin, arrest/conviction record, color, creed, disability, marital status, military membership, race, sex or sexual orientation.